Travels From: New York

 With the 2012 elections behind us and the 2014 mid-term elections rapidly approaching, John Heilemann surveys the battlefield, explaining how all sides see the upcoming issues facing America and their strategies and solutions to solving the looming fiscal crisis to reducing the deficit.
 Drawing on his two decades covering American politics and policy, Heilemann offers both an insider’s take, bringing audiences into both parties’ war rooms, and a far-seeing analysis of this moment of political and economic upheaval.
-With bracing candor and sparkling wit, Heilemann connects the dots between events in Washington and the larger forces outside the Beltway, takes on the big questions — How will President Obama govern in his second term?
-What is the future of the Republican Party taking back the White House ?
-And what about the Tea Party? — and explains the repercussions for governing in the months and years to come.
+With bracing candor and sparkling wit, Heilemann connects the dots between events in Washington and the larger forces outside the Beltway, takes on the big questions — How will President Obama govern during the last two years of his term?
+What are the chances of the Republican Party taking back the White House ?
+And what about the Tea Party? — explaining the repercussions for governing in the months and years to come.

 As Washington remains locked in a state of paralysis and the economy struggles to recover from the Great Recession, much of the American public is convinced that the country is experiencing something close to total system failure.
 In this presentation, John Heilemann explains the factors and forces that have brought us to this place of acute partisan polarization and economic stagnation, laying blame at the feet of Democrats and Republicans alike.
 But all is not lost.
 The American electorate is nowhere near as messed up as its governing institutions, and as they demand a new way forward, one is on the horizon—which Heilemann lays out with his customary passion, enthusiasm, and sense of humor.

-One of America’s most respected political reporters and commentators, whose #1 national best seller Game Change showcases the high human drama of the 2008 presidential campaign, John Heilemann offers his wit, savvy and insider’s take on the Obama Administration, the future of the Republican party and politics in America.
+One of America’s most respected political reporters and commentators, John Heilemann offers his wit, savvy and insider’s take on the Obama Administration, the future of the Republican party and politics in America.